yeyn19/RaD-Agent/README.md

 - c15: the max number of one node in the tree.
 In this example, If one node's child count >= 15, we will never generate new nodes for it.
 - m3: perform elo backward ever 3 forward.
 Larger **m** will save API Cost, but the Elo approxmation may be biased.
 We use 3 in our experiment
 - rn1, rg3: When performing a championship, we first let all the newer nodes to complete **rn** times, and randomly select **rg** times global matching

+For DFS:

+- `woFilter` means to not perform pair-wise comparsion in the forward process.
+  - In the original ToT DFS, this use `Filter` method, which may add many API request.
+  - The `DFSDT` methods means to set the `woFilter`
+- `w` means the width of the tree.
+The max child count of one node.

+For BFS: BFS follows a process similar to Beam-search

+- `w` means the beam-pool size,
+- `e` means all the candidates in the pool have `e` child.
+So the total cost nears `depth*w*e`

+For CoT:

+- `CoT@n` means to try n times.
+Early-stopping when findding a result

+For Reflexion:

+- `Reflexion@n` means to try n times.
+Early-stopping when findding a result

 You can read through `./LLM/ETS.py` to see the implemenation of the Elo-based tree search Algorithms